You should recycle as much as you possibly can.

 - polystyrene

-- plastics not marked with 1 or 2 symbols - like yoghurt pots, tubs, children's toys, plastic bags and film wrapping
+- plastics like children's toys, plastic bags and film wrapping

 - wallpaper